mator/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 .. contents::
    :local:

-While automation exists to make it easier to make things repeatable, all systems are not exactly alike; some may require configuration that is slightly different from others.
+<remove me>While automation exists to make it easier to make things repeatable, all systems are not exactly alike; some may require configuration that is slightly different from others.
 In some instances, the observed behavior or state of one system might influence how you configure other systems.
 For example, you might need to find out the IP address of a system and use it as a configuration value on another system.

 Ansible uses *variables* to help deal with differences between systems.